LightBlueProject/LightBlue/README.md

 * IAzureEnvironmentSource to indicate where the role is running
 * Settings API
 * Web Role support
+* Blob storage abstraction (restricted to key portions of the block blob API)

 Planned Features
 ----------------
-* Blob storage abstraction (initially restricted to key portions of the block blob API)
 * Queue storage abstraction
+* HTTPS support for web roles

 LightBlue doesn't aim to abstract every API that Azure provides.
 PRs adding missing features welcome.